-Our Queyras ski touring holiday is a rare mid winter multiday ski tour, exploring the Queyras Regional Park, staying in comfortable Huts and Gites with showers and plentiful home cooking each night.
+Our Queyras ski tour offers a rare chance to enjoy a mid winter multiday ski touring trip, exploring the Queyras Regional Park in the Southern French Alps and staying in comfortable Huts and Gites with showers and plentiful home cooking each night.
 This is a beautiful area well away from the major resorts, where the skiing is characterised by accessible ski summits and lovely descents, frequently skiing powder in open forest glades at this time of year.

 This is a great mid winter multiday touring area and one of the most reliable venues in the Alps for powder ski touring at this time of year.
 The ascents are generally very steady whilst carrying light packs, as crampons and ice axes are usually not required.
 Due to the nature and variety of terrain, touring is possible in the area in most weather and snow conditions.
 Two nights are spent at a couple of the huts/gites, allowing even lighter packs on some days.